 Then at a specific time of day, the warning cry “Gardy Loo!” would be bellowed before the bucket contents were thrown into the streets below.
 If you look closely at the sides of the roads in Mary King’s Close, you can see where the sewage ran down towards what was known as the Nor’ Loch.

 Mary King’s Close Plague Doctors

 Contrary to popular belief, Edinburgh’s plague victims were not trapped in Mary King’s Close but were treated by people known as Plague Doctors.
 These doctors believed that the plague was caused by miasmas in the air and dressed head-to-toe in defensive gear to protect themselves from the infected air.

 However, plague victims had to endure great pain at the hands of the doctor.
-He would cut off the top of each boil (usually located in the armpit or groin) and would cauterize the wound by sticking a burning hot pole over it.
+He would cut off the top of each boil (usually located in the armpit or groin) and cauterize the wound by sticking a burning hot pole over it.
 Although incredibly painful, this form of treatment was quite successful.

 The council sealed off the closes and built a place on top of them where merchants could conduct their businesses.
-Some closes were destroyed while others stayed intact and were used as stable grounds to support the buildings above.
+As a result, some closes were destroyed while others stayed intact and were used as stable grounds to support the buildings above.

 The Real Mary King’s Close Tour